bendalab/thunderfish/docs/thunderfish.md

 20. `tau` Time constant of the exponential decay of the tail of the pulse in milliseconds.
 21. `firstpeak` Index of the first peak in the pulse (i.e. -1 for P-1).
 22. `lastpeak` Index of the last peak in the pulse (i.e. 3 for P3).
+23. `totalarea` Sum of areas under positive and negative peaks.
-23. `positivearea` Area under positive peaks relative to total area.
+24. `positivearea` Area under positive peaks relative to total area.
-24. `negativearea` Area under negative peaks relative to total area.
+25. `negativearea` Area under negative peaks relative to total area.
-25. `polaritybalance` Contrast between areas under positive and negative peak.
+26. `polaritybalance` Contrast between areas under positive and negative peak.
-26. `n` Number of EODs used for computing the averaged EOD waveform.
+27. `n` Number of EODs used for computing the averaged EOD waveform.
-27. `peakfreq` Frequency at the peak power of the single pulse spectrum in Hertz.
+28. `peakfreq` Frequency at the peak power of the single pulse spectrum in Hertz.
-28. `peakpower` Peak power of the single pulse spectrum relative to one in decibel.
+29. `peakpower` Peak power of the single pulse spectrum relative to one in decibel.
-29. `poweratt5` How much the average power below 5 Hz is attenuated relative to the peak power in decibel.
+30. `poweratt5` How much the average power below 5 Hz is attenuated relative to the peak power in decibel.
-30. `poweratt50` How much the average power below 50 Hz is attenuated relative to the peak power in decibel.
+31. `poweratt50` How much the average power below 50 Hz is attenuated relative to the peak power in decibel.
-31. `lowcutoff` Frequency at which the power reached half of the peak power relative to the initial power in Hertz.
+32. `lowcutoff` Frequency at which the power reached half of the peak power relative to the initial power in Hertz.

 ### RECORDING-CHANNEL-TIME-pulsepeaks-N.EXT